 I’m sharing this review so that you can buy your bag (if you choose to!) confidently knowing that you have all the info you need and you are making an investment with which you will be happy.

-For reference: The Elizabeth in Camel and Gold is the bag I own and am reviewing today.
+NOTES January 25, 2022: The Elizabeth in Camel and Gold is the bag I own and am reviewing today.
+Since this bag has been discontinued (there are a few in a different color left), I’ve chosen to link to the main shop or another of my favorite bags throughout the post.
 My bag has the older organizer, not the 3.0 organizer in the newest bags.

 What Is the Perfect Diaper Bag?